-All construction safety and phasing plans shall be approved and signed by the Director of Airport Operations for BWI Marshall projects and the Chief of Airport Operations at Martin State Airport for all MTN projects.
-The document should be prepared based on a joint effort between MAA Operations, the ATCT, MAA Engineering, and the Designer.
-A signature block shall be placed on all Construction Safety and Phasing Plans.
+Projects receiving funding from the Airport Improvement Program (AIP) or the Passenger Facility Charge (PFC) program must prepare a Construction Safety and Phasing Plan (CSPP).
+All CSPP shall be prepared in accordance with the latest FAA Advisory Circular, 150/5370-2 and approved and signed by the Director of Airport Operations for BWI Marshall Projects and the Chief of Airport Operations at Martin State Airport for all MTN projects.
+The document shall be prepared based on a joint effort between MAA Operations, the ATCT, MAA Office of Design and the Designer.